zhon/mockist-style-javascript-tdd-kata/README.md

     $("#voiceBox").html(speech);
 };
 ```
-Hey!
-We're still logging to the console! **We are.
-Let's remove the test and the code for console now.**
+Hey! you're still logging to the console! **I am removing the test and the code for console logging now.**
 ## Test 3 - clean up
 ```javascript
 buster.testCase("Voice", {